dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

   unparalleled
   - if you cannot do these things, you cannot expect to predict specific or general behavior and you cannot expect to extrapolate
+  - it's like trying to predict the motion of particles while turbulently mixing a fluid containing random quantities of molecules composed by every element. each has its mean ways of moving, whereas social particles with consistent schema are more predictable, almost like crystals.
+  - sociophysically, soldiers in a greek phalanx have the same kind of crystalline aspects to their information schema. because they have been imbued with the information & information schemata of their training, they can anticipate how each other filters information and anticipate each other's actions.

 - religion